Skip to content

 Moodle activity: Then write reflectively (between 300-400 words) about your TLA alignment experience as a student and/or an instructor (30 mins).
 Then complete a structured print about TLA alignment in a current or past course (15 mins).
 The structured prints are available on Moodle.
 Submit both in the Moodle system before the class.

-In-class learning (in classroom/on ZOOM): Hands-on activities and discussions on writing learning outcomes and checking alignment 3 hours
+In-class learning: Hands-on activities and discussions on writing learning outcomes and checking alignment 3 hours

 1 hour